abhishuoza/abhishuoza.github.io/_posts/2025-01-10-arguments-for-transformative-ai.md

 excerpt: "Arguments and resources for understanding why in the near future, AI may be able to do everything humans can do — and go beyond."
 ---

 I am a computer science major who’s been fascinated by neural networks — the basis of every interesting AI you see — ever since first learning about it.
 Over the past few months, I’ve read a lot more and deliberated with myself to figure out what is really going on.
-I think that this technology has immense power, and we are not discussing it with the seriousness and trepidation it deserves.
+I think this technology has immense power, and we are not discussing it with the seriousness and trepidation it deserves.

 If we define transformative AI as systems which can truly automate all things humans do and beyond, it would not be a new fad or a just a cool new product.
 It would have a dramatic impact on every area of life.
 It would significantly improve human health, lifespan and well being.
 It would revamp all of science.
 It's course of development would influence the balance of national powers.
 I'm saying it is possible to create such systems, and that actually we could be approaching such technology in the coming decades.